KVVat/trainings/PopularMovies-ST2/Readme.md

 Note
 ------------

++ To compile this application, You need to put themoviedb api key to local.properties file.
+    + tmdbapikey=<<your tmdb api key here>
 + The application constructed with 2 Activities.
 + In this application, you can open trailer by youtube application or chrome.
     + For recent changes, In default every url related with youtube are force to open with youtube application.